ebuchman/blog/content/posts/mmt.md

 qualified by expressing his admiration for the depth of knowledge among MMT proponents about the institutional details of modern monetary systems.
-Since I'm also trying to understand the institutional structure of money, especially in so far as I'm engaged in the rise of cryptocurrency (an early stage monetary revolution), I took this seriously.
+Since I'm also trying to understand the institutional structure of money, especially insofar as I'm engaged in the rise of cryptocurrency (an early stage monetary revolution), I took this seriously.

 Fortuitously, for my birthday, my partner bought me Stephanie Kelton's book [The Deficit Myth] - the